Faraz-Ansari/mern-auth/README.md

 # NexusGuard

-Welcome to the NexusGuard!
-This project showcases a full-stack authentication system built using the MERN stack: MongoDB, Express, React, and Node.js.
+Welcome to the **NexusGuard**, A full-stack authentication system built using the MERN stack: MongoDB, Express, React, and Node.js.
 The frontend is styled with Tailwind CSS.

 Check it out here: https://mern-auth-z28q.onrender.com